 How to Pay Rhode Island’s Sales Tax

-Once logged in to the taxpayer portal and are granted authorization to make payments, select the “Make a Payment” selection under “Online Transactions” on the portal menu bar.
+Once you are logged in to the taxpayer portal and granted authorization to make payments, select the “Make a Payment” selection under “Online Transactions” on the portal menu bar.
 Then follow on-screen prompts to complete the transaction.

 Rhode Island does not accept credit cards so you will need your banking information in order to make a sales tax payment.